Dorothy Ripley: Relations with the Quakers

 Attracted to the Quakers, Ripley began to attend their meetings.
 She identified closely with their doctrine of inner guidance by the light.
 Ripley loved the Society of Friends, but that love was not always mutual.
 She applied for membership with them three times, but they repeatedly refused.
 Several Friends privately supported Ripley financially, believing she was legitimately called by God to preach.
 David Sands and Priscilla Hanna Gurney were notable Quakers who gave Ripley a great deal of personal and practical support.

 Relations with the Methodists

 Ripley was raised as a Methodist and most of her theological understanding reflected that background.
 Ripley was exposed to many famous Methodists in her early life.
-Her father hosted John Wesley at his house on several occasions.
+Her father hosted the founder of Methodism John Wesley at his house on several occasions.
 With him came his traveling group of women preachers, including Sarah Crosby and Mary Bosanquet.

 Ripley also met Bishop Francis Asbury, who greatly encouraged her in her preaching.
 She associated with many other famous Methodists, including Bishop Whatcoat, Ruth Watkins and Hugh Bourne.
 Ripley also traveled extensively with Lorenzo Dow, while doing a preaching tour in Britain with Bourne.
 That tour included a stay in a prison for a night, when she and the eccentric Dow were arrested.